AFLplusplus/Website/content/docs/tutorials/libxml2_tutorial.md

 make CC=~/AFLplusplus/afl-clang-fast CXX=~/AFLplusplus/afl-clang-fast++ LD=~/AFLplusplus/afl-clang-fast
 ```

-When the job is completed, we start to fuzz libxml2 using the tool xmllint as harness.
+When the job is completed, we start to fuzz libxml2 using the tool xmllint as harness and take some testcases from the test folder as initial seeds.

 ```shell
 mkdir fuzz